MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_ServiceType** - An abstract categorization of the location of a file like "SharePoint", "OneDrive", "Local", "WOPI", etc., and explicitly not the actual location of the file.

-- **Data_ShareFileType** - A hard coded string description of what type of object is being shared including but not limited to, "Document", "PDF", "Picture".
+- **Data_ShareFileType** - A hard-coded string description of what type of object is being shared including but not limited to, "Document", "PDF", "Picture".

-- **Data_ShareScenario** - A hard coded string description of where within the application's user interface the file is being shared from including but not limited to, "FileMenu", "OpenTabShareActionMenu", "RecentTabShareActionMenu".
+- **Data_ShareScenario** - A hard-coded string description of where within the application's user interface the file is being shared from including but not limited to, "FileMenu", "OpenTabShareActionMenu", "RecentTabShareActionMenu".

 - **Data_SharingService** - A Boolean that indicates whether the file was created when the user was searching for a template.